 SMB even gave us a useful, if gruesome (gruesful?), learning tool in the form of blood splatters everywhere the protagonist met his brutal end.
 Now you KNOW where not to jump, and what to watch out for.
 Although from the character’s point of view he must feel as if he’s in an unending loop of pain, you’ll enjoy every minute of Super Meat Boy even if you’ll eventually paint the rooms red.

 Riding a bike is easy, people say with some merit.
 Once you figure out how to keep your balance everything clicks into place soon after that.
 The Trials franchise doesn’t care.
 Trials is an exercise in a physics-based torment posing as an obstacle course, and the torturer is a bike rider (without license, I’m sure) who needs to get from point A to point B without falling flat on his face and in good time.

 Even when you get used to the controls, your so-far perfect run may be done for because you messed a single jump and the physics simulation never allowed you to recover, throwing you into a downward spiral towards failure and restarting the track.
 Or maybe not.
 But Trials is the kind of game where the more frustrated you get, the harder it is to move on.

 Getting Over It with Bennett Foddy

-Getting Over It with Bennet Foddy was created by the man who came up with QWOP, GIRP, and CLOP and that probably tells you to expect the worlds hardest game.
-Getting Over It doesn’t just give you weird control scheme and a task with breaks the laws of physics and minds of man.
+Getting Over It with Bennet Foddy was created by the man who came up with QWOP, GIRP, and CLOP and that probably tells you to expect the world’s hardest game.
+Getting Over It doesn’t just give you weird control scheme and a task which breaks the laws of physics and minds of hardened video game veterans.
 No. It also provide a serene commentary, citing Lincoln and Lewis and we can only hope they are real quotes.